jillesvangurp/inbot-testfixtures/README.md

 # Release notes

+- 1.5
+  - Remove 'Null' and 'Nulle' as valid last names :-)
 - 1.4
   - Remove the last name Ternullo due to the occurence of 'null' in this string.
 This messes up our null checks in the Inbot tests occasionally.
 - 1.3